Frank Randle

 Frank Randle (born Arthur Hughes, also known as Arthur McEvoy or Arthur Twist; 30 January 1901 – 7 July 1957) was an English comedian.
-A contemporary of fellow Lancastrians George Formby and Gracie Fields, he was regarded as more subversive.
+A contemporary of fellow Lancastrians George Formby and Gracie Fields, he was regarded as more subversive, perhaps explaining why the immense popularity he enjoyed during his lifetime has not survived him.

 Life and career

-Randle was born in Aspull, near Wigan, Lancashire, to an unmarried Rhoda Heathcoate Hughes.
+Randle was born in Aspull, near Wigan, Lancashire, to unmarried domestic servant Rhoda Heathcote Hughes (1879-1965); his father was unrecorded.
 He left school aged 13 and worked in menial jobs until two years later when he joined an acrobatic troupe.
-He took the name Arthur McEvoy after his mother married Richard McEvoy.
+He took the name Arthur McEvoy after his mother married mechanic Richard McEvoy in 1913.
 In 1928, Randle began to tour as a comedian, principally in Lancashire and Northern England.
 Randle appeared on stage carrying a red warning lamp, similar to the type found around road works, declaring "Look what some dam'd fool left in’t road".
 He developed his own show, Randle's Scandals, which in the 1950s featured Roy Castle.

-Randle's mischievous wit led to a running conflict with Harry Barnes, a police chief of the Lancashire seaside resort of Blackpool, who frequently banned him from performing in the town's venues.
+Randle's mischievous wit led to a running conflict with Harry Barnes, a police chief constable of the Lancashire seaside resort of Blackpool, who frequently banned him from performing in the town's venues.
 He was prosecuted in 1952 on four charges of obscenity and fined £10 on each count.
 Randle responded to his critics in robust fashion, frequently throwing his false teeth into the audience and once bombarding Blackpool from an aeroplane with toilet rolls (according to an episode of Rude Britannia, broadcast by the BBC on 15 June 2010, the toilet roll bombardment actually took place over Accrington, not Blackpool).
 Randle's police charge sheet is lodged with Lancashire Archives.